 Do a quick check of the exact region you are heading to here before you go.

-You can use this decision checklist to determine whether you should pack an item of clothing 🙂
+Use this to determine whether you should pack an item of clothing 🙂

 The Golden Rules